 Even for those that suffer from ADHD and PTSD, TM is very simplistic One has to breathe taking slow, steady breaths and put all attention on uttering the given mantra.
 Make sure you are seated in a comfortable position in a room that is quiet and breezy.

 You could literally even sit on the couch and meditate- it’s that effortless and easy.
 The mantra needn’t be repeated over and over again; merely thinking about it is enough.
 All other thoughts can come and go effortlessly since they too are a part of the TM technique.
+You can check out yoga retreat in Rishikesh to rejuvenate your mind, body, and soul.

 Selecting the Right Mantra to Work